miguelmota/tarvos/README.md

 [PocketSphinx](https://github.com/syl22-00/pocketsphinx.js) is released under the MIT License.

-Everything else is released under the MIT License.
+SAMI is released under the MIT License.